Ada-Developers-Academy/core-unit-2/requests-and-responses/api-keys.md

 ## API Rate Limits

 APIs have rate limits.
-A rate limit is the number of HTTP requests that an app is allowed make within a given time period.
+A **rate limit** is the number of HTTP requests that an app is allowed to make within a given time period.
 API services don't want apps and users to call an API too often.

 Example API limits include: